melasistema/redis-blog/README.md

 -   **📦 Dockerized Environment:** Fully containerized with `docker-compose` for easy setup, consistent development, and reliable production deployments.
 -   **📈 Sorted Sets for Timelines:** Efficiently retrieves posts in chronological order using Redis Sorted Sets.
 -   **📝 Markdown Support:** Write and edit post content using Markdown directly within the Admin UI for rich text formatting, including headings, lists, and code blocks.
--   **📜 Seeding Script & CLI:** Includes scripts to populate the database with sample posts and a CLI to create, list, and delete posts.
+-   **📜 Seeding Script & CLI:** Includes scripts to populate the database with sample posts and a CLI for post management.
--   **🔒 Admin Panel (Web UI):** A dedicated web-based interface for secure content management, user authentication, and consistent navigation within the admin section.
+-   **🔒 Admin Panel (Web UI):** A dedicated web-based interface for secure content management.
-    *   **Manage Posts:** View, edit, and delete posts directly from the UI.
+-   **🖼️ Professional Image Handling:** Upload images directly in the post editor.
+Images are stored in post-specific folders and are automatically deleted when a post is removed, preventing orphaned files.
+-   **🆔 Stable Post IDs:** Posts are identified by a stable unique ID, allowing slugs to change without breaking internal references.

 ## 🛠️ Tech Stack